Feature Tests

 import com.twitter.finagle.http.{Request, Status}

-import com.twitter.finatra.httpclient.RequestBuilder
+import com.twitter.finatra.http.request.RequestBuilder

 import com.twitter.inject.server.{EmbeddedTwitterServer, FeatureTest}